 Polymers, Chemical Change, Conservation of Matter, Phase Changes | Elementary School

 In this lesson, students explore the science behind chemical reactions as well as the processes used by chemical engineering principles to develop new materials.
 The idea that mixing two substances can result in an explosion, the release of gas, and the formation of an entirely new substance is both fascinating and mysterious to most young students.

 Solubility, Solute & Solvent, Mixtures, Intermolecular Forces, Intermolecular Forces, Polarity, Molecular Geometry | Elementary School, Middle School, High School

 This animation explores how ionic and molecular compounds dissolve (or don’t) in water.
 Students will see that if an ionic compound such as salt dissolves, the ions dissociate, whereas the molecules in a molecular compound such as sugar remain intact but are separated from one another by water molecules.
 They will also see that some ionic compounds such as chalk do not dissolve, and the cations and anions remain stuck together. **This video has no audio**

 Molecular Structure, Molecular Geometry, History, Periodic Table, Molecular Structure | Elementary School, Middle School, High School

 In this video, Sam Kean tells the story of how phosphorus was at the center of the race to discover the structure of DNA.

-"In this animation, students will visualize how different chemical bonds form.
-Examples of ionic, covalent, and polar covalent bonds are animated, and then students are given a sample of compounds to predict the bonding types. **This video has no audio**"
+This animation explores how different chemical bonds form.
+Examples of ionic, covalent, and polar covalent bonds are animated, and then students are given a sample of compounds to predict the bonding types. **This video has no audio**